propeldata/terraform-provider-propel/README.md

 In the collection, you will use the HashiCups provider as a bridge between Terraform and the HashiCups API.
 Then, extend Terraform by recreating the HashiCups provider.
 By the end of this collection, you will be able to take these intuitions to create your own custom Terraform provider.

+Visit the [`boilerplate`](https://github.com/hashicorp/terraform-provider-hashicups/tree/boilerplate) branch of this repository for this Terraform provider's specific starter template.
+The [Terraform Provider Scaffold](https://github.com/hashicorp/terraform-provider-scaffolding) is a quick-start repository for creating a Terraform provider.
+Use this GitHub template when you're ready to create your own custom provider.

 ## Build provider

 Run the following command to build the provider